-Before starting a formal business, there are steps to take to make sure it’s legal.
+Before starting a formal business in Cape Town, there are steps to take to make sure it’s legal.
 Every step happens at a national level except for the issuing of permits, which are issued by the City.
-Read doing business in the city for more information.
+Find out Cape Town’s Business Hub can assist you.

 The City has prioritised entrepreneurship and the support of Small, Medium and Micro-sized Enterprises (SMMEs) to help grow Cape Town’s economy.